clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 ## Antimagic Field Concentration
 Due to its hardline effect; `Crawford` notes that `AMF` is _intentionally a concentration spell that moves with you_, to give the players a chance to take out the mage.
 In conclusion; __don't put it on an item__.

 Funny you should mention that.
-We were just about to venture into silly-territory:
+We were just about ready to venture into silly-territory:

 ## Cube of Force
 [A cube with 36 fast-recharging charges](https://roll20.net/compendium/dnd5e/Cube%20of%20Force#content), and special effects for each face.
 Simplified flavour text:

 > You can use an action to press one of the cube's faces.
 Each face has a different Effect.
-A barrier of Invisible force springs into existence, forming a cube 15 feet on a side.
-The barrier is centered on you, moves with you, and lasts for 1 minute, until you use an action to press the cube's sixth face, or the cube runs out of Charges.
+A barrier of Invisible force springs into existence, forming `a cube 15 feet on a side`.
+The barrier is `centered on you`, moves with you, and `lasts for 1 minute`, until you use an action to press the cube's sixth face, or the cube runs out of Charges.

-> You can change the barrier's Effect by pressing a different face of the cube and expending the requisite number of Charges, resetting the Duration.
+> You can `change the barrier's Effect by pressing a different face` of the cube and expending the requisite number of Charges, `resetting the Duration`.
 If your Movement causes the barrier to come into contact with a solid object that can't pass through the cube, you can't move any closer to that object as long as the barrier remains.

 ![cube of force](/imgs/antimagic/cubeofforce.jpg)

-### Face Effect:
+### Face Effects:
 - **1** Gases, wind, and fog can't pass through the barrier.
 - **2** Nonliving matter can't pass through the barrier.
 Walls, floors, and ceilings can pass through at your discretion.
 - **3** Living matter can't pass through the barrier. (`FC--`)